gonmf/dakilang/README.md

 #### Equality/order operator clauses

-_The inputs must be of the same data type to unify._
+_The inputs must be both numeric or both strings to unify._

 - `eql(Input1, Input2, Answer)` - Unifies if the values are equal; with the string literal `'yes'`
 - `neq(Input1, Input2, Answer)` - Unifies if the values are not equal; with the string literal `'yes'`